annatolchynska/female-solo-trip/README.md

 ---

+### Technology used
+ * While creating the site I was using GitHub, GitPod, HTML, CSS, Microsoft Paint Editor, Balsamiq Wireframes.
+* For testing the site: Lighthouse in devtools, HTML validator, the official (Jigsaw) validator
 ### Credits
 * ### Content
   * The text for the lifehacks was taken from [22 must know travel hacks for the solo female traveler](https://sarahshireen.com/travel-hacks-solo-female-traveller/)